department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Conversation guide: Veterans.md

 Thanks for joining us today!
 My name is **[TYLER or BECKY]**, I’m a researcher from the VA.

-There’s a couple other people from my team in the Zoom waiting room who would like to observe and take notes.
-But before we invite them, I want to explain what we’re doing today so you can decide what you are and aren’t okay with.

-Today we're going to talk about contacting the VA online.
-We want to make this easier for you and other Veterans, so we’re going to ask a few questions about your experiences, and then we’ll show you something we’re working on and ask for your feedback.
+I work on improving VA.gov so it's easier for Veterans to contact the VA online if they have a question.

+What I hope to do today is get a sense of how we can make this process better.

+What I don't want to do is add to any frustration that may have led you to contact the VA - or even frustration you've had with actually contacting the VA - in the past.
+I want to be up front and say that I don't have a way of fixing those past experiences.
+But, I do want to know about your frustrations in case they're things we can improve in the future.

-Before we start, a few things I want to mention:
+Now before we get started, there are a few other things I want to mention:

-* **This entire session should take about an hour.** I will make sure we don’t spend longer than that, and so I may occasionally move us along to the next question or topic so we can cover everything.
+* **This session should take about an hour.** I will make sure we don’t spend longer than that, and so I may occasionally move us along to the next question or topic so we can cover everything.
 * **In this session, we want to hear your honest opinions.** We’re not testing your ability.
-And everything you tell me will help us improve things for Veterans.
-I want you to know that I’m not going to be offended by any opinions you express, and I welcome your feedback.
+And I want you to know that I’m not going to be offended by any opinions you express, I'm here to get your feedback.
 * **I’m going to share a prototype with you today.** This is like a pretend version of the website, and so it may not function exactly the way you expect.
 For example, you’ll be able to click some buttons or links, but not all of them.
 And there’s certain things you’ll read that might not match what you see on the VA’s real website today.
-* **If for any reason and at any time you want to stop the session, please let me know.** And that might be a pause to get some water or to stop the session completely.
-You'll be compensated no matter how much of the session we complete.
+* **If for any reason and at any time you want to stop the session, you just have to let me know.** And that might be a pause to get some water or to stop the session completely.
+You'll be paid even if we don't complete the full session.
-* When they set up this session, Perigean asked if you are okay with a couple of observers joining us.
-But, I want to be sure before we start. **Are you okay with a couple of observers joining this session?**
+* When they set up this session, Perigean asked if you are okay with a couple of observers joining us. **I want to confirm with you now, are you okay with a couple of observers joining this session?**
     * **[IF NO]** Use Slack to kindly ask the observers to leave the Zoom.
-    * **[IF YES]** Admit observers.
-Then, ask the notetaker and observers to give a brief, camera-on, introduction, like their first name and position with VA.gov.
-Then, ask notetakers and observers to turn off their cameras for the rest of the session.
+    * **[IF YES]** Great, they're in the waiting room so I'm going to let them into the meeting now.

+> Admit observers and let them introduce themselves before turning off their cameras.

 * Next I’d like to ask you about recordings.
 We use recordings to confirm that we’ve captured your opinions accurately.
 The recordings are destroyed after we finish the study, and none of your comments are attributed to you directly. **Are you comfortable if I record my screen and audio as we talk today?**
     * **[IF NO]** Don't record
     * **[IF YES]** Once I start recording, I am going to confirm that you are ok with me recording this session once more.